 Delete external Host

 Ready to get started with your DNS automation project?
-If you have BlueCat support, the BlueCat Ansible module comes as part of the package.
+If you have BlueCat Gateway Support, the BlueCat Ansible module comes as part of the package.
 Ask your BlueCat CSM today, and we’ll get you provisioning IP addresses with Ansible before you know it.